Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 it's time to give her a new website.

-So I spent the next month.
+So I spent the next probably month

-Working on a new website,
+give you're working on a new website,

 including some video

-from past performances and and every day
+from past performances and

-I'd go down there like a job.
+and every day I'd go down there

-And so once I got that out of my system,
+Once I got that out of my system,

 I could sort of let go and sort of,

-That was your retirement plan.
+That was your retirement.
+Yeah, right.

-I would say check the box.
+So check the box.

+Yeah.
 Exactly.

 Excellent.